Ticketpark/api-docs/docs/cookbook/create-booking.md

 * a show
 * a sector or a seat

-In this example we assume, you already have your event set up and you know the pids of your prices, shows and sectors.
+In this example we assume you already have your event set up and you know the pids of your prices, shows and sectors.

 ```
 POST https://api.ticketpark.ch/tickets/